mpolednik/mpolednik.github.io/_posts/2017-07-23-advanced-ansible-for-development-infrastructure.md

 └── update.yml
 ```

-Unfortunately due to a number of private repositories used on the hosts, the idea of keeping all playbooks private doesn't work without destroying readability of the playbooks.
+Unfortunately due to number of private repositories used on the hosts, the idea of keeping all playbooks public doesn't work without destroying their readability.
 The share-able playbooks are VDSM to host deployment [gist](https://gist.github.com/mpolednik/fac2fb927b0d7d09073754c6442ce35e) and engine deployment [gist](https://gist.github.com/mpolednik/3be277e34ac8e27e17b5ca291796de7a).
 That is an unfortunate result -- keeping the playbooks in public would make the infrastructure easily reproducible without internal communication.
 If you have any idea how to solve that, feel free to leave a comment - I'd be happy to try it.

-Except for the sharing hiccup, ansible seems like a perfect candidate for this kind of task.
+Except for the sharing hiccup, Ansible seems like a perfect candidate for this kind of task.
 The machines are easily reinstalled using [kickstart](http://pykickstart.readthedocs.io/en/latest/) and then brought up to date & configured with few playbooks.
-The MTTD (mean time to deployment) is now shorter, requires no user intervention and allows for a peaceful lunch breaks.
+The MTTD (mean time to deployment) is now shorter, requires no user interaction and allows for peaceful lunch breaks.